suicvne/AlphaBlender/README.md

 # Does this bitblt?

 **No** *god no*.
 This does not use VB6/GDI's godawful AND->OR/bitbltting/whatever method to prepare this image.
 Thus, true transparency can be achieved.
 And it looks pretty nice, and works quickly even with large images.

+# License?

+GPL.
+Redistribue however you want, include the class in your project.
+Just give a little kickback to me (link to this repo, my name somewhere, whatever you want).